A Survey on Reinforcement Learning for Combinatorial Optimization: Historical Timeline

 \subsection{REINFORCE (2019)- A Deep RL Approach}

+Deep RL involves one or more deep neural networks as its policy.
+Each neural network contains multiple matrices for generating good policy.
+The parameters of the neural networks are optimized during the training procedure to maximize the reward.
+Intuitively, the RL policy is learned from the training dataset.
+The parameters in the policy memorize the experiences.
+Appropriate losses and gradient descent methods are chosen to optimize the parameters so that the policy will take ``long shots" into consideration.
+One example of a deep RL algorithm is called REINFORCE.

-REINFORCE presents an idea to learn a heuristic for combinatorial optimization problems.
-The model is trained using a simple baseline based on a deterministic greedy rollout, which we find is more efficient than using a value function\citep{kool}.
-This algorithm significantly improve the performance on the TSP up to 100 cities.
+The REINFORCE algorithm presents the idea of learning a heuristic for combinatorial optimization problems.
+The model's training process employs a simple benchmark based on a deterministic greedy rollout, which is more efficient compared to a value function \cite{kool}.
+This algorithm significantly improves the performance of the TSP in up to 100 cities.